International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 #### Description

 The `ContractAgreementVerificationMessage` is sent by a consumer to verify the acceptance of a contract agreement.
-A provider responds with an error if the signature can't be validated or is incorrect.
+A provider responds with an error if the contract cannot be validated or is incorrect.

 A `ContractAgreementVerificationMessage` must contain a `consumerPid` and a `providerPid`.